tipsy/profile-summary-for-github/README.md

 You can use a comma-separated list of tokens to increase your rate-limit

-You can also access summary for any GitHub profile using `-Dno-restriction=true`:
+You can build a profile summary for any GitHub profile using `-Dunrestricted=true`:

 * `java -Dno-restriction=true -jar target/github-profile-summary-1.0-jar-with-dependencies.jar`